danadria/danadria.github.io/_pages/about.md

 👋 Hi!
 ======

-My name is Daniel Anadria and I am a doctoral researcher in natural language processing at Utrecht University.

-My research develops novel methodologies that can help ensure fairness, safety, and transparency of clinical NLP pipelines.
-With background in methodology, statistics, and applied data science, I propose computational approaches to detect and mitigate harms with clinical NLP systems.
+My name is Daniel Anadria and I am a doctoral researcher in trustworthy natural language processing at Utrecht University.
+My research aims to advance computational methodologies that can help ensure fairness, safety, and transparency of clinical NLP pipelines.
+With background in methodology, statistics, and applied data science, I propose approaches for detection and mitigation of harms with(in) clinical NLP systems.

-I am a member of:
+You might see me at:

 <br>
 ![affiliations](/images/affiliations.png)